99designs/gqlgen/docs/content/recipes/federation.md

 ---
-title: 'Using Apollo federation gqlgen'
+title: "Using Apollo federation gqlgen"
 description: How federate many services into a single graph using Apollo
 linkTitle: Apollo Federation
-menu: { main: { parent: 'recipes' } }
+menu: { main: { parent: "recipes" } }
 ---

 In this quick guide we are going to implement the example [Apollo Federation](https://www.apollographql.com/docs/apollo-server/federation/introduction/)